ismailceylan/restorm/README.md

 	.patch();
 ```

-We can remove the event listener by using `off` method and make event listener to run only once by using `once` property just like above.
+We can still remove the event listener by using `off` method and make event listener to run only once by using `once` property just like above.

 ## Global Event Binding
 Sometimes we might want to add event listeners to all queries to track events globally (app level).